br00kebry4nt/Final-Game/README.md

 Instructions the player may need:
   Objective:
     Survive the jungle by making the right choices.
-Avoid dangers, gather resources, and navigate toward safety.
+Avoid dangers and navigate toward safety.
   Gameplay Flow:
-    Start Game: Press the "Start" button to begin.
+    Start Game
     Make Decisions: Choose from options presented in text to navigate the jungle.
     Health and Timer: Monitor your health and score.
     Endings: The game ends when you are rescued or run out of health.